South East Asia ATLAS of Plucked Instruments

 top Malaysia

-scale 000mm
+scale 635mm

 You Tube

-gambus hadramaut
+gambus girl

 As in most Islamic countries, the Arabian oud is also played in Malaysia and Indonesia.
-This oud is quite similar to the oud used in the Middle East, as it came with Arab workers from Yemen (town of Hadramaut), who carried on their tradition of playing the oud.
+This oud is quite similar to the one used in the Middle East, as it came with Arab workers from Yemen (town of Hadramaut), who carried on their tradition of playing the oud.

-This oud is here called gambus (or gambus Hadramaut, or gambus Hadramawt, or gambus johor, or gambus Arab, or - mainly in Indonesia - gitar gambus).
-There is also a local oud-like instrument, which is called gambus Melayu (see under).
+This oud is here called gambus (or gambus Hadramaut, or gambus Hadramawt, or gambus Johor, or gambus Arab, or - mainly in Indonesia : gitar gambus - see Indonesia).
+In Malaysia this gambus is mainly used in the area of Johor, and on Borneo Island (Sabah and Sarawak).

-The technique of playing the gambus is the same as the oud (with a long plectrum), but here more to accompany arabic singing - often in "orkes gambus".
+The number of strings may vary, but the tuning and technique of playing the gambus is the same as for the oud (with a long plectrum); here more to accompany arabic singing - often in "orkes gambus".

 top